Skip to Content

 Frozen Balloons Ice Gems

-In fact, after I moved the red one from the sidewalk and came into the house, I looked outside a short time later to see this!
-It wasn’t completely frozen so the water was slowly leaking out from the bottom.
-It was crazy looking!
+After I moved the red one from the sidewalk and came into the house, I looked outside a short time later to see this!
+It wasn’t completely frozen, so the water was slowly leaking out from the bottom.
+It was crazy-looking!
+It was interesting, not a disappointment.

 Frozen Balloons Ice Gems